DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "Please calm down, both of you."

-The moment Rinne mentioned [elf] Kai was struck with utter terror, but it would seem neither Kai nor Ashlan showed signs of noticing it.
+The moment Rinne mentioned [elf] Kai was struck with utter terror, but it would seem neither Saki nor Ashlan showed signs of noticing it.
 They were probably too busy to notice, while crossing forest unmapped by humans.

 "Hey, Kai?
 I guess even you don't have a map of this place?"